TritonDataCenter/rfe/rfe/0001/README.md

 will provide many advantages, including getting a toehold in places otherwise reluctant to adopt JPC or Triton.

+Additionally, a router object MAY allow fabric network traffic it routes to escape to the Internet, like a home NAT box would.
+This would enable more Triton instances to access external sources for software updates, and other Internet services.

 ## Future and Even Fringe Ideas.